metricly/metricly-docs/content/capacity-monitoring/metrics/_index.md

 | netuitive.metrics.collected.percent | % of metrics that collected data in the last interval.Computation:((# of collected metrics) / (total # of metrics) * 100) | Percent | yes  | no   | no   |

 ## Computed Metrics
-Computed metrics are metrics that Metricly calculates using the data from multiple metrics collected on a integration.
+Computed metrics are metrics that CloudWisdom calculates using the data from multiple metrics collected on a integration.
 Computed metrics are used to compile utilization reports of your environment and to specify metric behavior in default policies.
 A metric can be identified as a computed metric if its name begins with “netuitive.”

 **Example**